Mending the Cracks: How Facing Regret Can Build a Stronger Relationship

 Over time, reflecting on the chances we didn’t take or the opportunities we ignored can result in longing and regret.
 We focus on what we missed out on, how life or circumstances prevented us from reaching all we dreamed possible.

 Our focus has us missing the valuable signal of our emotions: longing, loneliness, anger, and bitterness.
-The further we follow this path of discontent or distancing, the more likely we are to overlook what is needed to bring us back together as a loving couple.
+The further we follow this path of discontent or distancing, the more likely we overlook what is needed to bring us back together as a loving couple.

 The Role of Regret in Growth